top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-• Writer's pictureRick
+Writer's pictureRick

 West Malaysia Day 9: Cafe-Hopping in Malacca

 It had been two nights’ stay in Malacca but I did not plan on moving.
-I extended my stay in Malacca with another accommodation.
+I extended my stay in Malacca but with another accommodation.

 First stop would be to Lung Ann Refreshments for breakfast since it would be closed on Wednesday and Thursday.
-The noodle stall in the coffee shop was closed so I had a traditional breakfast set of kaya-butter toast, two half-boiled eggs and kopi-o kosong.
+The noodle stall in the coffee shop was closed so I had a traditional breakfast set of butter-kaya toast, two half-boiled eggs and kopi-o kosong.
 This would be breakfast part one.

 At 11am, I checked-out from the guest house and walked about 400 metres to Kota Lodge Hotel, which was another guest house actually.
 As check-in time was 2pm, I put my backpack with the housekeeping staff and went back to town.